 Brooks tried again but, the cricket-watching brain concluded, the moment had passed, the opportunity gone.
 The re-bowled ball was directed along a line just outside off stump, Fell jabbed at it, edged and the ball flew fast and a few inches to the right of Leach’s neck at first slip.
 Leach, fielding there in the absence of the injured Hildreth, snatched at the ball, failed to take it and it ran down to third man for four.
 It was a heart-sinking moment for the Somerset supporter to take to lunch.
 Worcestershire were 98 for 1, just 153 runs behind and Lord’s was beginning to look some way off.

 The pattern of the morning continued into the afternoon as if lunch had not happened.
 Twice in an over Fell reached the boundary off Gregory.
 Once with an edge past second slip, too wide for the catch, and once with an imperious pull through midwicket.
 The edge leaving that feeling, after the despair at Brooks’ no ball and Leach’s drop immediately before lunch, that this was not to be Somerset’s day.
 And then, out of the blue as it were, with the score at 121 for 1 and Worcestershire within 130 runs of Somerset’s score, the players left the field and the covers came on.
-Only the wicket covers at first, and then after a while the run-up covers.
+Only the wicket covers at first, and then after a while the run up covers.
 Light rain only, but enough for tea to be taken early.

 The players returned after tea for a three-hour session.
 There would be no break, no opportunity if either side was under pressure to regroup.
 It was enough for the match to be transformed.
 Worcestershire’s increasingly confident procession of runs was reversed, as if miraculously, by a cavalcade of wickets which began its progress within four overs of the restart.
 Whether the light rain had changed the humidity, or whether the volte face in fortunes was a result of one of those miracles the Somerset bowlers have been producing throughout this competition is impossible to know.
 What is certain, after the rain break it was as if we were watching a different match.

 It began with Fell leaving a ball from Brooks, angled in slightly on off stump, and the off bail, and only the off bail, tumbling to the ground.
 It could only have been millimetres, and single figure millimetres at that, between success and failure for the bowler.
 What a difference to the course of this match those millimetres might have made.
 Oh, how the cheer rang out from my armchair.
 Had the window been open it might have echoed back from the Blackdowns.
-It was a cheer of unbounded relief as much as anything, for I was beginning to wonder if a wicket would ever come, worse, whether Somerset might find themselves facing a huge deficit in a match which they needed to win to be sure of qualification for the final.
+It was a cheer of unbounded relief as much as anything, for I was beginning to wonder if a wicket would ever come, worse, whether Somerset might find themselves facing a huge deficit in a match which they needed to win to have a chance of qualification for the final.
 I doubt my laptop was the only one in Somerset to have created such a commotion at that moment.
 123 for 2.
 Fell 26.

 In the next over, after he had just driven Gregory through the off side for four, Haynes shaped to leave, then jabbed down urgently on the ball.
 Too late, “Yes!” my reaction as my arm punched the air and Haynes’ off stump cartwheeled.
 128 for 3.
 Haynes 4.
 “Yes!” again, and doubly so, when Libby, who had driven Worcestershire’s pre-rain progress, tried to drive Brooks through the covers.
 The ball was outside off stump and, crucially, swung away late and markedly.
 Just enough for the ball to be edged to Davies.
 You could almost sense the waves of relief rolling across Somerset and wherever Somerset supporters were transfixed by the live stream from Worcester.
 Relief and anticipation as Libby departed the field for 58, for Somerset had not just halted Worcestershire’s progress, they had created an opportunity to reverse the flow of the match.
 Worcestershire were 128 for 4, still 123 behind.